julipappano/star/README.md

 * Teacher experience was identified as unbalanced and was incorporated as a control variable in regression models.
 * The relationship between teacher experience and test scores was found to be weak and highly dispersed across racial groups.

-## Project Structure
-analysis/: Contains the main RMarkdown file (STAR_Analysis.Rmd) and the generated report in PDF format. data/: STAR dataset files (not included due to licensing restrictions). figures/: Visualizations such as histograms, boxplots, and scatterplots generated during the analysis.

 ## Getting Started
 1. Clone this repository: git clone https://github.com/username/STAR-Dataset-Analysis.git
 2. Open the RMarkdown file STAR_Analysis.Rmd in RStudio.